d4m111/DamAjaxForm/README.md

 		callback: (data,statusType,statusCode,statusText) => {
 			// return {statusType:'error',statusText:'custom error'} // you can set massage in the status label
 			// return {break:'break'}
 		},
-		reloadGrid: (element,statusType) => {
-			// if callback() returns statusType:'error', reloadGrid() will not be called
-			// if callback() returns 'break', reloadGrid() will not be called
-			// If you have a table with date.
-You could put the code to reload it },
 		toggleModal: (element,statusType,action) => {
 			// if callback() returns statusType:'error', toggleModal() will not be called